cdapio/cdap/docs/developer-guide/source/examples/index.rst

 `SparkPageRank <sparkPageRank.html>`_
 =======================================================================
-This example shows another application of streaming analysis, but this time it computes the page rank based on information about neighbor URLs.
+This example shows another application of streaming analysis, computing the page rank based on information about backlink URLs.

 The application show how to use a **Spark** Program.